Peter-St/Android-UVC-Camera/README.md

 Still under development....

 This is a Android Studio Project.
 It connects to a usb camera from your Android Device.
+(OTG cabel or OTG Hub needed)

 Explaination: (To know how the program works) (You can make all the main changes in the file: Kam.java)